imagej/imagej2/README.md

 software stack reusable throughout the life sciences community and beyond.
 For more details, see the [SciJava web site](https://scijava.org/).

-For more details on the project, see the [ImageJ web site](https://imagej.net/).
+For more details on the project, see the [ImageJ wiki](https://imagej.net/).

 # LICENSING